Academic Technology for FAS offers Omeka Classic as a service for use in Harvard College and GSAS courses.

 Omeka utilizes a common metadata standard, and can be extended to accommodate map-based storytelling with Neatline, International Image Interoperability Framework (IIIF) integration, and other approaches.

-To request an Omeka instance for your FAS course, simply fill out this form.
+To request an Omeka instance for your FAS course, fill out this Google form.
 Once your Omeka site has been created, Academic Technology for FAS will be available to help you set it up and integrate it into your course, and provide further support as needed.